twirtgen/ipmininet/ipmininet/examples/README.md

 _args_ : n/a

 This network represents a small OpenR network connecting three routers in a Bus topology.
 Each router has hosts attached.
-The `/tmp` folders are private to isolate the unix sockets used by OpenR.
-The private `/var/log` directories isolate logs.
+OpenR routers use private `/tmp` folders to isolate the ZMQ sockets used by the daemon.
+The OpenR logs are by default available in the host machine at `/var/tmp/log/<NODE_NAME>`.

 Use
 [breeze](https://github.com/facebook/openr/blob/master/openr/docs/Breeze.md) to